Forging a more inclusive economy by investing in high-growth, diverse businesses

 The majority of the Fund’s initial allocation of $100 million will be dedicated to direct equity investments and increasing access to non-predatory capital.
 However, recognizing that all businesses need more than just capital to grow, the Entrepreneurs Equity Fund will also underwrite philanthropic grants designed to improve the operating environment for underrepresented entrepreneurs and diverse-owned businesses by supporting them with training, executive mentoring, data collection, research and policy development.

 “America’s future rests on our entrepreneurial fire.
 But in recent years, the spark within many entrepreneurs has struggled to find the oxygen to burn bright.
 The causes are many: predatory practices, lack of access to capital and social networks, the need for learning and community, and the systemic failures that lead many to not even try.
 For too many people today, the American dream feels out of reach.
-I find this to be unacceptable, which is why we are launching this fund to invest in diverse businesses that have unfairly been excluded from opportunity for too long despite their enormous potential to help rebuild our country.” - Howard Schultz, Schultz Family Foundation co-founder and Starbucks interim CEO.
+I find this to be unacceptable, which is why we are launching this fund to invest in diverse businesses that have unfairly been excluded from opportunity for too long despite their enormous potential to help rebuild our country.” - Howard Schultz, Schultz Family Foundation co-founder.